 Collaborative Development Projects

-Constructed communities can provide a deeper understanding of mechanisms that drive microbial community interactions.
-Partnering this with the capability to obtain data on microbial activities (e.g., protein or metabolite production) facilitates linking functional processes and improves the quality of annotation and predictive models.
+Synthetic microbial communities can be designed to mimic the behavior of natural communities and can be engineered to increase plant growth and impart disease resistance.
+They can provide a deeper understanding of mechanisms that drive microbial community interactions and can be used to study bacterial processes involved in community establishment and function.
+Partnered with the capability to obtain data on microbial activities (e.g., protein or metabolite production) facilitates linking functional processes and improves the quality of annotation and predictive models.

-However, as experimental data and design complexity grow, computational modules and applications are required to support rational design and iterative testing of constructed communities based on desired functional and phenotypic characteristics and the ability of members of the community to survive together.
-KBase provides a wide range and increasing number of relevant tools for functional annotation, metabolic modeling, auxotrophy prediction, substrate utilization and production of byproducts, taxonomy information, and prediction of microbial traits (e.g.,nitrogen fixation) that are important considerations in the rational design of constructed communities and its members.
+The increase in complexity of experimental data and design necessitates computational modules and applications to support the rational design and iterative testing of synthetic communities based on desired functional and phenotypic characteristics and the ability of community members to survive together.
+KBase provides a wide range and increasing number of relevant tools for functional annotation, metabolic modeling, auxotrophy prediction, substrate utilization and production of byproducts, taxonomy information, and prediction of microbial traits (e.g., nitrogen fixation) that are essential considerations in the rational design of synthetic communities and its members.

 Meet the Members